cyber-space-cowboy/cyber-space-cowboy.github.io/_posts/2021-7-13-Honeypots-and-Hand-Grenades-Part-1.md

 ![_config.yml]({{ site.baseurl }}/images/honeypots/cowrie_logs.png)

 Within the logs you are able to see the IP of the attacker, username/password attempted, successful or not, and the commands ran.
 Cowrie also does emulate other systems to make it appear that the whole network is accessible to the attacker as well as an internet connection.
-I pinged Googles IP and as well tried to install nmap on the system, but you were not able to execute the command.
+I pinged Googles IP and as well tried to install Nmap on the system, but you were not able to execute the command.

 ![_config.yml]({{ site.baseurl }}/images/honeypots/cowrie_internet.png)

 ![_config.yml]({{ site.baseurl }}/images/honeypots/install_nmap.png)

 When I attempted to try to then pivot to another Linux instance in my home lab (goat) from cowrie it kinda broke.
-The username reverted to root and the host was local host.
+The username reverted to root and the host was localhost.
 It also displayed incorrect hardware when trying to find out what I was in.

 ![_config.yml]({{ site.baseurl }}/images/honeypots/cowrie_emulation.png)